network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 We believe that it is necessary to create a standardized way to measure and express responsiveness.

-Existing network measurement tools could incorporate a responsiveness measurement into their set of metrics.
-Doing so would also raise the awareness of the problem and would help establish a new expectation that the standard measures of network quality should -- in addition to throughput and idle latency -- also include latency under load, or, as we prefer to call it, responsiveness under working conditions.
+Including the responsiveness-under-working-conditions test among other measurements of network quality (e.g., throughput and idle latency) would raise awareness of the problem and establish the expectation among users that their network providers deploy solutions.

 ## Terminology